-Rudolf Steiner was born in Kraljevec, a place in between the Croatian and Hungarian border in 1861 and died in 1925 in Dornach in Switzerland.
-Rudolph was a very influential philosopher whose work has played a significant role in influencing the present culture in the western world.
-Rudolph worked with various scholars such as artists, scientists, doctors, religious ministers industrialist and teachers to help transform what we can now term to as civilization (Childs, 2006).
-Most of Steiner’s contributions can be seen in the Steiner schools, architecture, medicine and Biodynamic.
-It is also believed that his famous studies of the spiritual investigations led to anthroposophy which is termed to as the wise man.
-When Johann and Franziska fell in love and they wanted to marry, the Count did not give them permission to do so, this therefore led to Steiner’s parents leaving their positions in the family of Count Hoyos to go and find employment somewhere else.
+Rudolf Steiner was born in Kraljevec, a place on the Croatian and Hungarian border in 1861 and died in 1925 in Dornach, Switzerland.
+Rudolf was a very influential philosopher whose work has played a significant role in influencing the present culture in the western world.
+Rudolf worked with various scholars, artists, scientists, doctors, religious ministers industrialists and teachers to transform what we can now term as civilization (Childs, 2006).
+Most of Steiner’s contributions can be seen in the Steiner schools, architecture, medicine and Biodynamics.
+It is also believed that his famous studies of the spiritual investigations led to anthroposophy which is termed as "wisdom of the human being."
+When Johann and Franziska fell in love and wanted to get married, the Count did not give them permission to do that, what made Steiner’s parents leave their positions in the family of Count Hoyos and find employment somewhere else.

-The departure of his parents from his birth separated him from other kids especially boys of his age.
-This separation led to the boy receiving a very gigantic yearning of books and study (Steiner, 2004).
-The rich historical background that Rudolph possessed together with his civilized ways of life gave rise to the Waldorf schools.
-The Waldorf schools are concerned with taking a very insightful look in the learning process especially on the humanity study and how it can be useful in developing consciousness of oneself and the world that surrounds us.
-According to Steiner, the external conditions presented to man are changing at a very high rate, however, despite these changes, the internal conditions of humanity are intact and they are not changing at all.
-Most importantly, the stages involved in human development from childhood are very natural and have not been affected by any changes in the society.
+The departure of his parents from his birth separated him from other kids, especially boys of his age.
+This separation caused the boy to feel an enormous yearning for books and studying (Steiner, 2004).
+The rich historical background that Rudolf had together with his civilized ways of life gave rise to the Waldorf schools.
+The Waldorf schools are particularly concentrated on the learning process, especially on the humanity study and how it can be useful in developing consciousness of oneself and the world that surrounds us.
+According to Steiner, the external conditions presented to men are changing at a very high rate, however, despite these changes, the internal conditions of humanity are intact and they are not changing at all.
+Most importantly, the stages of human development strating from childhood are very natural and have not been affected by any changes in the society.

-Rudolph Steiner’s Beliefs on Education and the Role He Played in the Creation of Waldorf Schools
+Rudolf Steiner’s Beliefs about Education and the Role He Played in the Creation of Waldorf Schools

-In relation to the studies by Steiner & Seddon (2004), Rudolf Steiner was very committed to his studies and by the time he clocked twenty years old, he had accomplished himself as a distinguished mathematician, linguist, scientist, classical scholar and historian.
-While in university, Rudolf paid a lot of attention to chemistry, mathematics and physics.
-After writing a philosophical thesis, Steiner was awarded a doctorate and he decided to concentrate on the scholarly and literal circles.
+In relation to the studies by Steiner & Seddon (2004), Rudolf Steiner was very committed to his studies and by the time he was twenty years old, he had proved himself to be a distinguished mathematician, linguist, scientist, classical scholar and historian.
+While in university, Rudolf paid a lot of attention to Chemistry, Mathematics and Physics.
+After writing a philosophical thesis, Steiner was awarded a doctorate and decided to concentrate on the scholarly and literal circles.
 In addition, Rudolf had an interest in the rich political and social life in Vienna (Childs, 2006).
-In the 1890s, while working with the Goethe archive in Weimer, he edited all the scientific works of Goethe and he also worked in collaboration to complete Schopenhauer’s complete work edition.
-During this time while working at Weimar, he had an opportunity of meeting various prominent figures both in the artistic and cultural world.
-Steiner was able to publish his first significant work Intuitive Thinking as a Spiritual Path: a Philosophy of Freedom in 1894.
+In the 1890s, while working with the Goethe archive in Weimar, he edited all the scientific works of Goethe and he also worked in collaboration to finish complete Schopenhauer’s works edition.
+While working in Weimar, he had an opportunity to meet various prominent figures both from the artistic and cultural world.
+Steiner published his first significant work Intuitive Thinking as a Spiritual Path: a Philosophy of Freedom in 1894.
 This piece of scholarly article by Steiner is currently perceived as one of the vital works in Foundational Anthroposophy (Lachman, 2007).

-Currently, it is estimated that we have over eight hundred Rudolf Steiner schools or commonly referred to as the Waldorf schools distributed around the world (Stewart Copinger Easton, 2000).
+Currently, it is estimated that we have over eight hundred Rudolf Steiner schools or commonly referred to as the Waldorf schools around the world (Stewart Copinger Easton, 2000).
 The Waldorf schools are very well established in most countries in Europe, North America, New Zealand and Australia.
-In most of the other world parts such as Africa and Asia, successful reconnaissance have been carried out and it is expected that with time the schools shall be introduced in this regions.
-Rudolf Steiner’s beliefs and techniques in running and managing educational systems have made it possible for the Waldorf schools to become long time success and thus distinguishing them from the constant reforms being experienced in the educational systems of the 21st century (Lachman, 2007).
-As Rudolf was studying, he was tutoring privately and from this, it is believed he was able to form and understand the various ideas and methods that would be most appropriate in teaching.
-As the ninetieth century came to an end, Rudolf believed that the dawn of the twentieth century education was being overshadowed with the science discipline subjects; Rudolf believed that these science subjects should have a spiritual baseline instead of material facts (Wilkinson, 2002).
+In other parts of the world such as Africa and Asia, successful presentation of the schools has been made and it is expected that with time the schools shall be introduced in these regions.
+Rudolf Steiner’s beliefs and techniques for running and managing educational systems have made it possible for the Waldorf schools to become long time success and thus distinguished them from the constant reforms that were introduced in the educational systems in the 21st century (Lachman, 2007).
+As Rudolf was studying, he was being tutored privately.
+Therefore, it is believed that he was able to form and understand various ideas and methods that would be the most appropriate in teaching.
+As the ninetieth century came to an end, Rudolf believed that the dawn of the twentieth century education was overshadowed by the science subjects; Rudolf believed that those science subjects should have had a spiritual baseline instead of material facts (Wilkinson, 2002).

-The objectives that Rudolf opted that would be found in the science subjects led to him founding a firm by the name Weleda which promoted and produced herbal and homeopathic medicines (Richards, 2009).
-Being a charismatic and intellectual person, Rudolf was always being burnt by the urge of setting up a government that was just, fair and compassion to its citizens.
-This urge led to him forming up the Threefold Social Order from which hew anticipated that the worlds of economics, culture and politics would receive noticeable significance and in this system, Rudolf believed that each person would be accorded the respect that he deserved.
-The movement was a success at first but with time he started receiving a lot of opposition from the opposition political groups that were far much well established than it.
+The objectives that Rudolf opted, that would be found in the science subjects, led to the foundation of the firm by the name Weleda which promoted and produced herbal and homeopathic medicines (Richards, 2009).
+Being a charismatic and intellectual person, Rudolf was always burnt by the urge to set up a government that would be just, fair and compassionate toward its citizens.
+That urge led him to forming up the Threefold Social Order from which he anticipated that the worlds of economics, culture and politics would receive noticeable significance and in this system, Rudolf believed that each person would get the respect that they deserved.
+The movement was a success at first but with time it started receiving a lot of opposition from the opposing political groups that were far much well established than it.

 Similarly, the Threefold Movement was riven by the internal divisions that arouse within the movement (Steiner & Seddon, 2004).
-This led to Rudolf ensuring that even if all his ideas were to die, the Stuttgart school would survive.
-It is in this school that he offered very special courses for teachers and he took upon himself to supervise the buildings within the school.
-Rudolf would meet the various children’s parents and he got to know the children in the school.
-It should be noted that while when Rudolf movement was a success, he met a group of Germany industrialists from Stuttgart who wanted their factories to be merged to form an economic unit that relied on the idealistic principles of Steiner.
-Among these industrialists was the Waldorf Astoria cigarette factory owner who requested Steiner to establish a school for his workers’ children (Steiner, 2006).
-It is from this school established in Waldorf that most of the Steiner’s schools are referred to as the Waldorf Schools.
+This made Rudolf ensure that even if all his ideas were to die, the Stuttgart school would survive.
+It is in this school that he offered very special courses for teachers and took upon himself to supervise the buildings within the school.
+Rudolf would meet various children’s parents and got to know the very children in the school.
+It should be noted that when Rudolf's movement was a success, he met a group of German industrialists from Stuttgart who wanted their factories to be merged to form an economic unit that relied on the idealistic principles of Steiner.
+Among these industrialists was the Waldorf Astoria - cigarette factory owner who requested Steiner to establish a school for his workers’ children (Steiner, 2006).
+It is because of this school established in Waldorf, most of the Steiner’s schools are referred to as the Waldorf Schools.